travisallen6/basecamp-mentor-handbook/README.md

 ## Payment

 You will be compensated for your meetings with students.
 Each meeting you will be paid $16.50.
 This equates to about $100 per student for the six weeks.
 These meetings should be on average 30 minutes.
-If meetings are continually running longer, please let me know.
+If meetings are continually running longer, please contact Bryan Smith.

 It is expected that you attempt to reach out to a student three times per week if they are not responded.
 You will be paid the same as a meeting if it is noted that you have attempted contact three times.

 ## Keeping track of student progress
-You will be given access to a spreadsheet to keep track of all students progress.
-These spreadsheets will have the students contact info as well as cohort info.
-A sample can be seen [here](https://docs.google.com/spreadsheets/d/1wKKhIiDZirS-E0WreFyH3uHlXNae1MaD1BT9nvCkGd4/edit?usp=sharing).
+You will be given access to this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeTidf7QtKbsbQRIzW7bIbEkyy3Ta9tr63EHYqVwPil4oSl5w/viewform).
+Please use this for each meeting as it will be compiled to a master spreadsheet.

 Please write complete and detailed notes.
 Things such as "Student is doing good" helps no one.
 Instructors and in-class mentors will rely on these notes to help assess understanding before the students start.

-**Please also mark the dates you attempted to contact or contacted your student as this will be how we track how many meetings to pay you for**
+**Please also make note of the dates you attempted to contact or contacted your student as this will be how we track how many meetings to pay you for**

-You will also be added to a mentor Slack channel if you need anything from your other mentors.

 ## Student progress

 It is expected that students should progress through Basecamp.
-If you see that your student has stalled, please let me know ASAP so we can remedy the problem.
+If you see that your student has stalled, please let Bryan Smith know ASAP so we can remedy the problem.

 While completion of Basecamp has a very high priority, student comprehension is the most important.
 That is why weekly meetings with you the mentor are mandatory.

-If you are having a difficult time contacting a student, please let me know so we can have myself or Admissions contact them to let them know their in-class spot may be in jeopardy.
+If you are having a difficult time contacting a student, please let Bryan Smith know so we can have him or Admissions contact the student to let them know their in-class spot may be in jeopardy.

 ## Curriculum Schedule